canjs/can-model/docs/findAllData.md

 ## Use

-Typically, `findAll` is implemented with a "string" or [AjaxSettings ajax settings object] like:
+Typically, `findAll` is implemented with a "string" or [http://api.jquery.com/jQuery.ajax/#jQuery-ajax-settings ajax settings object] like:

 ```
 findAll: "GET /tasks"